 Submit official transcripts (in sealed envelopes) from all previous schools attended, including college, vocational/technical programs, and high school/GED.
 Students must be a graduate of high school or hold certificate of high school equivalency (GED).

 Submit official ACT scores.
 A minimum of 23 is required for students wishing to enter the program straight out of high school.
-Students who have been out of high school for more than a full calendar year or who have any college credit are exempt from taking the ACT or SAT.

 Submit to the nursing office a statement of educational and career goals essay (typed; no more than 1 page).
 This is your opportunity to tell the selection committee why you should be chosen for the nursing program.